bhagath555/Wavelets/README.md

 ## How to run the code
 In the project directory, use below commands to run the project.

+## Features
+Different wavelet functions are used in transformation and examples are presented in the main function.

 ```bash
 mkdir build